zach6585/scripts_front_temp/README.md

 Whole project:

-1) Make changes as needed (Currently on script 4 page 5 (need to work on the body image thing))
+1) Make changes as needed (Currently on script 5 page 1)
     - Make sure everything that should be a textbox is one (Links, thing you wrote last week, etc.)
     - There are parts where she wants links to other pages (using redux)
     - Make most text boxes higher as scrolling will make things hard.